FIFA 23: Everything we know so far about EA’s next football game - NewsBreak

 FIFA 23: Everything we know so far about EA’s next football game

-As far as new features goes, it’s anyone’s guess.
-FIFA 22 recently started testing crossplay features – meaning that Xbox gamers and Playstation gamers could finally compete head-to-head – which would indicate that the next entry could have further crossplay support built in from the beginning.
-This would be welcome news to anyone looking to play with friends on different consoles regardless of whether they own a Playstation 5 or an Xbox series X/S .
+As far as new features go, it’s anyone’s guess.
+FIFA 22 recently started testing crossplay features – meaning that Xbox gamers and PlayStation gamers could finally compete head-to-head – which would indicate that the next entry could have further crossplay support built in from the beginning.
+This would be welcome news to anyone looking to play with friends on different consoles regardless of whether they own a PlayStation 5 or an Xbox series X/S .

-If you want to find out more about when FIFA 23 is likely to be released, how much it will cost and what features we can expect to see, then keep reading the rest of the article below.
+If you want to find out more about FIFA 23 , how much it will cost and what features we can expect to see, keep reading the rest of the article below.

 When will ‘FIFA 23’ be released?